 If it rains its rains- try not to worry about it.
-Your photographs will still be just as magical and creative.
+Your photographs will still be magical and creative.
 There will always be a back up plan incase of rain.
 Lighting stands can be set up quickly and we can find a pretty area to do the photographs.
 Equally if you don’t mind being outside in the rain (said no bride ever) I’m more than happy to go with you!

 Unless your getting married more than an hour and a half drive from where I live (Kingston Upon Thames, KT1 2TN) I will go and scope out your venue before the big day.
 This helps me plan where to take the best shots and allows me to devise a back up plan incase of rain.

 Yes of course… if you would like them!
 Most couples aren’t fussed with standing around for group photos but I would recommend doing around 6-8 so you can remember family members in years to come.
 Please allow 45 minutes on your wedding day for it.
 At recent weddings I have been timing myself and the group photos are usually done and dusted within 30 minutes.
 That is if everyone co-operates and we have made a list beforehand.